About Type 1 Diabetes:

 Daily Life and Management

-If your before-meals blood sugar is consistently lower than 70 mg/dl or higher than 140 mg/dl, or your bedtime blood sugar is consistently lower than 100 mg/dl or higher than 160 mg/dl, you probably need a change in your treatment plan and should consult your doctor.
-Blood sugar goals may be modified for children and others who are at greater risk for hypoglycemia.
+If your before-meals blood glucose is consistently lower than 70 mg/dL or higher than 140 mg/dL, or your bedtime blood glucose is consistently lower than 100 mg/dL or higher than 160 mg/dL, you probably need a change in your treatment plan and should consult your doctor. blood glucose goals may be modified for children and others who are at greater risk for hypoglycemia.

 What foods should a person with type 1 diabetes eat/avoid?

-Are there in-person support groups or others I can talk to about everyday issues?
+Are there support groups or other parents I can talk to about everyday issues?

 What do I need to know about type 1 diabetes in school?

 School presents a host of challenging issues for children with type 1 diabetes (T1D), and it’s important to know how to work with the school to ensure the best care for your child.
-JDRF’s School Advisory Toolkit is a comprehensive resource for parents, teachers, nurses, and everyone who provides care for a child with T1D in school.
+The JDRF School Advisory Toolkit is a comprehensive resource for parents, teachers, nurses, and everyone who provides care for a child with T1D in school.
 It was written and compiled by JDRF volunteers with a direct T1D connection, and reflects their personal experiences.
-JDRF’s Back-to-School Webcast also discusses information on setting up 504 Plans and other topics found in JDRF’s School Advisory Toolkit.
-Additional information, articles, and links about caring for a child with diabetes in school can be found on our Type 1 Diabetes in School page.
+JDRF’s Back-to-School Webcast also discusses information on setting up 504 plans and other topics found in the JDRF School Advisory Toolkit.
+Additional information, articles, and links about caring for a child with diabetes in school can be found on our T1D in School page.

-How do I know whether I or my loved one is getting the best medical care available?
-Is there a list of recommended doctors and health care experts I can check?
+How do I know if my child is getting the best medical care available?
+Is there a list of recommended doctors and healthcare experts I can check?

-Ultimately only you can determine whether or not you or your loved one is seeing the right doctor, but we will attempt to provide general guidelines to help you make that determination.
-On your next visit to your doctor, you may want to ask some or all of the following questions, in order to determine his or her level of expertise with type 1 diabetes (T1D) management.
+Ultimately only you can determine whether or not you or your loved one is seeing the right doctor, but we offer general guidelines to help you make that determination.
+On your next visit to your doctor, you may want to ask some or all of the following questions to determine his or her level of expertise with type 1 diabetes (T1D) management.
 If you don’t feel comfortable with your doctor and have difficulty engaging in dialogue with him or her, it is probably best for you to seek alternate care.

 Questions for your doctor:

-- How many patients with type 1 diabetes do you care for in your practice?
+- How many patients with T1D do you care for in your practice?

 - Are you familiar with the Diabetes Control and Complications Trial?

-- Do you work with a type 1 diabetes nurse educator?
+- Do you work with a T1D nurse educator?

-- Do you work with a dietitian knowledgeable about type 1 diabetes?
+- Do you work with a dietitian knowledgeable about T1D?

-- Do you work with an eye doctor knowledgeable about diagnosing and treating eye problems related to type 1 diabetes?
+- Do you work with an eye doctor knowledgeable about diagnosing and treating eye problems related to T1D?

 - Do you have any experience with insulin pumps or continuous glucose monitors?

-- Is someone available 24 hours a day to help me manage problems with my type1 diabetes?
+- Is someone available 24 hours a day to help me manage problems with my T1D?
 How do I contact that person?

-You can also ask other people with T1D or parents of children with T1D in your area who they recommend.
-In addition, the American Association of Clinical Endocrinologists (AACE) website is an excellent resource for T1D care information, and allows you to search for an endocrinologist in your area.
+You can also ask other people with T1D or parents of children with T1D in your area whom they recommend.
+Most people with diabetes are treated by an endocrinologist along with their regular physician.
+The American Association of Clinical Endocrinologists (AACE) website is an excellent resource for T1D care information and has a link to search for endocrinologists by state.
+You can identify pediatric endocrinologists in your area through the search engine of the Pediatric Endocrine Society.

 Where can I get a medical ID for my child?

-A number of companies make medical alert bracelets specifically marketed toward children with type 1 diabetes.
-The Children with Diabetes web site has a comprehensive listing of medical ID products.
+A number of companies make medical alert bracelets specifically marketed toward children with T1D.
+The Children with Diabetes website has a comprehensive listing of medical ID products.

 Does JDRF offer resources for adults with type 1 diabetes?